sarroutbi/nbde-tang-server/README.md

 - key rotation
 - hidden keys deletion

-Up to date, it can be deployed as a CRD, containing its proper configuration values to perform appropriate Tang server operations.
+Up to date, it is deployed through a CRD (Custom Resource Definition), containing its proper configuration values to perform appropriate Tang server operations.

 An introductory video can be seen in next link:
 [NBDE in OpenShift: tang-operator basics](https://youtu.be/hmMSIkBoGoY)